Ants in the Compost Heap - and the Lawn!

 • As a last resort, control the ants by chemical means – please check at the local garden centre for the best type of insecticide, but an oil-based treatment is likely to be effective as it will break down the waxy outer coating of the ant, leading to dehydration and death.

-However, we have just introduced a new nematode-based ant deterrent - known as No Ants - which is both simple to apply and completely organic.
+There are nematode-based ant deterrents on the market which we have found effective in the kitchen garden over the years.
+These are great because it avoids using any harsh chemicals.
+The one we have used before in the garden is Nemasys No-Ants.
 The nematodes do not actually kill the ants but irritate them to such an extent they abandon their nest and set up a new home a considerable distance away.

 Many thanks once again for your enquiry and good luck with your composting and gardening in general!